Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 lacking support for newer formats such as HEVC{{H.265}}, VP9{{VP9}}, or AV1{{AV1}}.

-Since RTMP, HLS and DASH rely on TCP, these protocols can only guarantee acceptable reliability over connections with low RTTs, and can’t use the bandwidth of network connections to their full extent due to limitations imposed by congestion control.
+Since RTMP, HLS and DASH rely on TCP, these protocols can only guarantee acceptable reliability over connections with low RTTs, and can not use the bandwidth of network connections to their full extent due to limitations imposed by congestion control.
 Notably, QUIC{{I-D.ietf-quic-transport}} has been designed to address these problems with HTTP-based delivery protocols in HTTP/3{{I-D.ietf-quic-http}}.
 Like QUIC, SRT uses UDP instead of the TCP transport protocol,